How to eat healthier on Thanksgiving

-Three ounces of white meat only contains 115 calories.
-Plus, it's a great source of protein -- one serving has 26 grams of protein.
-It's also packed with iron, zinc, and B vitamins.
-Make sure to eat the white meat without the skin on and skip the gravy.
+Three ounces of white meat only contain 115 calories.
+Plus, it’s a great source of protein—one serving has 26 grams.
+It’s also packed with iron, zinc, and B vitamins.
+For a healthier option, make sure to eat the white meat without the skin, and don’t overdo it with the gravy.

 2. Kale salad

-Always start your Thanksgiving meal with a salad.
-It'll help you feel more satisfied because of all the fiber and protein without consuming a ton of calories.
-One serving of kale salad only has 150 calories and six grams of fat with one tablespoon of dressing.
+Kick off your Thanksgiving meal with a salad.
+It’ll help you feel more satisfied with all the fiber, protein, vitamins, and minerals.
+One serving of kale salad only has 150 calories, a ton of fiber, and 6 grams of fat with one tablespoon of dressing.

 3. Roasted green beans

-Green beans are a low-calorie vegetable that's rich in fiber and contain an array of nutrients, such as vitamins A and C. Each cup only has 65 calories and 5 grams of fat.
-Avoid any green bean casseroles, which are loaded with calories and fat.
+Green beans are a low-calorie vegetable rich in fiber and contain various nutrients, such as vitamins A and C. Each cup only has 65 calories and 5 grams of fat.
+Try to avoid green bean casseroles, which are loaded with calories and fat.

 4. Mashed potatoes

-When made with the right ingredients, mashed potatoes can be a healthy choice.
-If they're made with butter and whole milk, one serving of mashed potatoes contains about 237 calories and 9 grams of fat.
-But, if you substitute non-fat milk and cauliflower for half of the potatoes, you'll lose 100 calories and 8 grams of fat.
+Mashed potatoes can be a healthy choice when made with the right ingredients.
+If they’re made with butter and whole milk, one serving of mashed potatoes contains about 237 calories and 9 grams of fat.
+But, if you substitute non-fat milk and cauliflower for half of the potatoes, you’ll lose 100 calories and 8 grams of fat, plus add some fiber.

 5. Roasted Brussels sprouts

-A one-half cup serving of Brussels sprouts has 136 calories and 7 grams of fat.
-They're filling, nutritious, and tasty.
-Plus, this cruciferous vegetable is packed with vitamins A, C, and K, as well as dietary fiber and potassium.
+A one-half-cup serving of Brussels sprouts has 136 calories and 7 grams of fat.
+They’re filling, nutritious, and tasty.
+This cruciferous vegetable is packed with vitamins A, C, and K, as well as dietary fiber and potassium.